Conwy, Tuesday 23 September 2014

-Eleven of us gathered on the windy car park at 10.00a.m. for this visit to North Wales.
-A walk along the R. Alyn gave good views of Grey Wagtails and Dipper but few other birds in the windy conditions.
+Eleven of us gathered on the windy car park at 10.00 a.m. for this visit to North Wales.
+A walk along the River Alyn gave good views of Grey Wagtails and Dipper but few other birds in the windy conditions.
 However, Derek was kept busy as we looked for flowers as well as birds.

 Our route back to the car park gave excellent views of the Clwyd Hills across the valley.

-Although our bird list was only 25 we enjoyed the scenery, the flowers and the company.
+Although our bird list was only 25 species we enjoyed the scenery, the flowers and the company.

 Harold & Valerie Fielding